I’ve spent my life needing, crying out, to be seen…

 I didn’t realize that I was the one hiding

-Wondering why I had been holding myself back.
+and wondered why I had been holding myself back.

-So I swept out the cobwebs of my mind and invited the skeletons in my closet to dance.
+So I swept the cobwebs out of my mind and invited the skeletons in my closet to dance.

 I ventured out, ready to play, and jumped in the game where I saw I might fit.